What is the ITA?

 Who belongs to the ITA?

-Comprised of nearly 1,200 men’s and women’s head coaches representing over 1,700 teams across the country from all three NCAA Divisions, as well as the NAIA and Junior and Community Colleges, the ITA oversees activities involving nearly 20,000 varsity college student-athletes.
-In addition to ITA collegiate coach members, the ITA welcomes collegiate varsity players, junior players, corporate, and affiliated membership of alumni, associate, college parents, conferences & associations, international federations, junior family and professional.
+Comprised of approximately 1,250 men’s and women’s head coaches representing over 1,700 teams across the country from all three NCAA Divisions, the NAIA and Junior and Community Colleges, as well as approximately 1,400 college tennis officials, the ITA oversees activities involving nearly 20,000 varsity college student-athletes.
+In addition to ITA collegiate coach and officials members, the ITA offers memberships for companies, conferences, junior players, alumni, clubs and facilities, USTA sections, and international federations.

 How do I become a member?

-One of the most visible programs administered by the ITA is the ITA Regional Championships.
-Close to 8,000 men’s and women’s collegiate tennis players participate each year in over 80 regional events (24 for Division I and approx. 60 for small colleges), which are hosted across the country throughout September and October.
-The singles champion (and finalist in Division I) and doubles champions from each regional event automatically qualify for the ITA Cup (formerly National Small College Championships) in mid-October or the Oracle ITA National Fall Championships in November.
+One of the most important ongoing programs administered by the ITA is the robust series of ITA Championships.
+The ITA Regional Championships serve close to 8,000 men’s and women’s collegiate tennis players each year in over 80 regional events (24 for Division I and approx. 60 for small colleges), which are hosted across the country throughout September and October.
+Qualifiers from the Small College Regional Championships advance to the ITA Cup (formerly National Small College Championships) in mid-October where Division II, III, NAIA, and JUCO singles and doubles national champions are crowned.
+Those national champions then join the best Division I singles and doubles players at the ITA National Fall Championships in early November.
+In addition to the above-mentioned fall championships, the ITA also administers a year-round calendar of national events:

 - ITA Men’s All-American Championships